Construction Team Meetings That Get Results

 The key word is “good.”
 A rambling, hour-long meeting with no agenda does more harm than good.
 Let’s fix that.

-The 4 Types of Construction Team Meetings
+Types of Construction Meetings Every Contractor Should Know

-1. Weekly Team Meetings
+Weekly Progress Meetings

 This is your bread and butter.
-The weekly team meeting keeps your entire operation moving in the same direction.
+The weekly progress meeting keeps your entire operation moving in the same direction.

 Who attends: Project managers, superintendents, foremen, office staff involved in scheduling or procurement.